emlab-solutions/pyemaps/README.md

 ```
 ![](https://github.com/emlab-solutions/imagepypy/blob/main/kdiff_si_dm.png?raw=True "Kinematic diffraction for silicon python script dm_diff.py")

-Other sample scripts designed for you to explore pyemaps and available in samples directory:
+Other sample scripts designed for you to explore pyemaps are available in samples directory:
 * __si_tilt_normal.py__: spot diffraction patterns generated with silicon crystal data, plotted with _matplotlib pyplot_ module.
 The code also shows how a list of diffraction patterns are generated and displayed as one of electron microscope and sample control - tilt in x direction changes.

 * __si_tilt_cbed.py__: The same as above with the diffraction mode set to CBED.